 Woman who tipped against traffickers is a suspect: Cops

 The woman, who tipped the police about the placement agency that had trafficked 20 children to work as a domestic help in Delhi, used to work with the same agency and was herself involved in trafficking children, police investigation has revealed.
-The police are now probing her role and
+The police are now probing her role and are likely to arrest her as she is believed to be behind the trafficking of six of them.

 After a tiff with the placement agency owner she had filed the complaint with the Child Welfare Committee (CWC), which resulted in the rescue of six girls on Wednesday.
 The owner of the placement agency has already been arrested.